 Letting Your Auto Insurance Lapse is a Terrible Idea

 The moment your policy lapses, the insurer will electronically notify the Department of Motor Vehicles and your vehicle registration will be immediately suspended.
 This will happen even if your car or truck is parked off of a public road or put into storage.
 If you fail to turn in your plates and get new insurance within 90 days, you will have to pay a registration reinstatement fee based on the number of days your registration was suspended.
-Currently, the daily fee is $8 for the first thirty days, $10 for the next thirty, and $12 for the final thirty.
+Currently, the daily fee in New York State is $8 for the first thirty days, $10 for the next thirty, and $12 for the final thirty.
 If the registration suspension period is more than 90 days, you must surrender your vehicle registration and plates.
 Your driver's license will also be suspended for the same number of days as your registration suspension.
 To reinstate your driver's license, you must pay the DMV a $50 fee.

 Considering the applicable reinstatement fees and penalties, the bottom line is that you likely will not save any money by letting your auto insurance lapse.
 In the state of New York, the insurance companies and the government coordinate with one another every day.
 If your insurance lapses, you can not just hope that no one notices—because the authorities will be notified.

-A simple lapse in your insurance, however, may be the least of your problems.
+A simple lapse in your insurance, however, would be the least of your problems.
 What if you decide to take your uninsured vehicle for a spin?

 Driving Your Vehicle Without Insurance is an Even Worse Idea

 Now the penalties get bigger more quickly.
 Under Section 319 of the New York Vehicle and Traffic Code, if you are caught driving your vehicle without proper insurance, you could be ticketed, arrested, your vehicle could be impounded, or the DMV can revoke your registration and your driver's license.
 The cost of your citation will be a fine of between $150 and $1,500, or 15 days in jail.
 Also, at the end of your license revocation period, you will be required to pay a civil penalty to the DMV for $750.